Oak frame extensions come in a variety of styles, but always deliver on bringing the warmth and character of this natural material to your home.

 Approaching an oak frame company who can provide an in-house design service, or an architectural practice with experience designing timber extensions, is typically the most cost-effective route.
 They will have working knowledge of the possibilities, challenges and limitations of this construction system — meaning you will not need to rework your design at a later date to accommodate the oak frame.

 As with any new extension, the connection to and impact on the existing house requires thought.
-Extensions which are subservient but draw their cue, in terms of design and materials, from existing house, tend to work best.
+Extensions which are subservient but draw their cue, in terms of design and materials, from the existing house, tend to work best.

-Finally, one clever way of making a new extension feel instantly at home is introduce oak to the main house.
+Finally, one clever way of making a new extension feel instantly at home is to introduce oak to the main house.

 “We recommend that you include some other oak frame elements to the house if possible – such as an oak porch or an internal glazed oak screen – which would help to visually tie the extension to the existing house," explains architect Mike Hope of Roderick James Architects; a practice well versed in designing oak home buildings.